mspatke/langchain-postgresql-pgvector/README.md

-## langchain-postgresql-pgvector
+## **LangChain with PostgreSQL and pgvector**

-This repository provides guidance on using a PostgreSQL vector database with the pgvector extension.
+This repository provides a guide on integrating a PostgreSQL vector database with the **pgvector** extension for efficient embedding storage and retrieval.

-## Objectives
+## **Objectives**

--- Set up PostgreSQL with the pgvector extension in a Docker container, and create database -- Use langchain to add embeddings to database, created with OpenAI's  text-embedding-ada-002 embedding model -- Query the database from langchain to find the most similar embeddings to a given query -- Query the database with SQL and explore pgvector features -- Explore the concept of a vector database, and why it may be helpful in developing applications using LLMs
+- Set up PostgreSQL with the **pgvector** extension inside a Docker container and create a database.
+- Use **LangChain** to store embeddings generated with OpenAI’s **text-embedding-ada-002** model.
+- Perform similarity searches in the database using LangChain.
+- Query the database directly with SQL to explore **pgvector** features.
+- Understand the fundamentals of vector databases and their role in developing applications powered by **LLMs**.

 ## Using pgvector for Storing Embeddings